MarionGranier/Projet_R_Python_M2_REHAB/readme.md

 - **Aim**: Calculate FuncUseRatio from single patient actimetric data.
 - **Input**: `right.csv` and `left.csv` in `data` → `data_actimetry` → `CXPXX_MX` folder
 - **Output**:
-    - `results_FuncUsePerDay_CXPXX_MX.csv`: FuncUse, FuncUseRatio, UseHours and UseHoursRatio per day for the patient
+    - `results_FuncUsePerDay_CXPXX_MX.csv`: FuncUse and FuncUseRatio per day for the patient
-    - `results_CXPXX_MX.csv`: FuncUse, FuncUseRatio, UseHours and UseHoursRatio per month for the patient
+    - `results_CXPXX_MX.csv`: FuncUse and FuncUseRatio per month for the patient
-    - `all_global_day_results.csv`: FuncUse, FuncUseRatio, UseHours and UseHoursRatio per day for all patients
+    - `all_global_day_results.csv`: FuncUse and FuncUseRatio per day for all patients
-    - `all_global_results.csv`: FuncUse, FuncUseRatio, UseHours and UseHoursRatio per month for all patients
+    - `all_global_results.csv`: FuncUse and FuncUseRatio per month for all patients

 ## Results organization
 No results available yet...